beetbox/beets/docs/dev/plugins.rst

   or album's part) is removed from the library (even when its file is not deleted from disk).

-* *write*: called with an ``Item`` object just before a file's metadata is written to disk (i.e., just before the file on disk is opened).
-Event handlers may raise a ``library.FileOperationError`` exception to abort the write operation.
+* *write*: called with an ``Item`` object, a ``path``, and a ``tags`` dictionary just before a file's metadata is written to disk (i.e., just before the file on disk is opened).
+Event handlers may change the ``tags`` dictionary to customize the tags that are written to the media file.
+Event handlers may also raise a ``library.FileOperationError`` exception to abort the write operation.
 Beets will catch that exception, print an error message and continue.

 * *after_write*: called with an ``Item`` object after a file's metadata is written to disk (i.e., just after the file on disk is closed).